AnilRai2015/MIS630Team_01/README.md

 :tada: :fireworks:
 # Mission statement
 -------------------
-The purpose of this website is to maintain and provide information / service to customers by fetching data from the  database system for the customers facing problems with thier car in 4 easy steps.
+The purpose of this website is to maintain and provide information / service to customers by fetching data from the  database system for the customers facing problems with their car in 4 easy steps.

 1. Register
 2. Share your location